Cuprate/monero-book/src/consensus_rules/blocks/reward.md

 First calculate the [base block reward](#calculating-base-block-reward).

-Now we need a median value of weight over the previous blocks, from v12 onwards this value is the [effective median](./weights.md#effective-median-weight), before v12 this is done by getting the median [block weight](./weights.md#block-weights) over the last 100 blocks[^getting-median].
+Now we need to get the [median weight for block rewards](weights.md#median-weight-for-coinbase-checks)

 If the current block weight is not more than the median weight then the block reward is the base reward.